ember-learn/cli-guides/guides/writing-addons/addon-dependencies.md

 `broccoli-funnel` and `broccoli-merge-trees` are used in the top level `index.js` to import the `C3.js` CSS files into the addon.

-During the build process, `ember-cli` will only incorporate the npm packages that are described in your `dependencies` graph and will omit anything in the `devDependancies`.
+During the build process, `ember-cli` will only incorporate the npm packages that are described in your `dependencies` graph and will omit anything in the `devDependencies`.

 ## Addons as dependencies